mstksg/inCode/copy/entries/machines-3.md

 Hopefully after going through all of these examples, you can take away some
 things:

-1. From the previous parts, you've recognized the power of local statefulness and the declarative style offered by proc notation.
+*   From the previous parts, you've recognized the power of local statefulness and the declarative style offered by proc notation.

-2. From here, you've seen that the Auto type can be equipped in many ways to give it many features which have practical applications in the real world.
+*   From here, you've seen that the Auto type can be equipped in many ways to give it many features which have practical applications in the real world.

-3. You've learned how to handle those features and use and manage them together in sane ways, and their limitations.
+*   You've learned how to handle those features and use and manage them together in sane ways, and their limitations.

+*   You also know that you can really "program", "compose", or "think" in any sort of Auto or composition semantics that you want, for any small part of the problem.
+And then at the end, just push them all into your greatest common denominator type.
+So, you aren't afraid to play with different effect types even in the same program!

-4. You've seen the power of recursive bindings to make complete the promise of declarative programming --- being able to extend the realm of what we can express "declaratively", and what we can *denote*.
+*   You've seen the power of recursive bindings to make complete the promise of declarative programming --- being able to extend the realm of what we can express "declaratively", and what we can *denote*.

-5. You are ready to really understand anything you encounter involving `Auto` and `Auto`-like entities.
+*   You are ready to really understand anything you encounter involving `Auto` and `Auto`-like entities.

 So, what's next?